Types of In-App Purchases

 Even though more developers are opting for subscriptions, it's important to choose the business model that best suits your app and audience.
 It could be that subscriptions don't fit your product or your users are complaining about subscription fatigue.
 In these cases, non-consumable products can be used to great effect.

 Apple provides non-consumable products as part of their offering of in-app purchase products while Google makes no distinction, simply calling them managed in-app products.
-Learn more about each on Apple's and [Google's](While Apple provides a distinct non-consumable product category, Google provides only managed in-app products as of version 3 of the In-app Billing API.
-The default behavior of managed in-app products is to function like non-consumable products.) in-app purchase documentation.
+Learn more about each on Apple's and Google's in-app purchase documentation.
+While Apple provides a distinct non-consumable product category, Google provides only managed in-app products as of version 3 of the In-app Billing API.
+The default behavior of managed in-app products is to function like non-consumable products.

 Non-consumable products work similarly to subscriptions but without needing to track expiration dates, renewals, or cancellations.
 Similarly to subscriptions, you would attach each of your products to an entitlement and present and purchase them with offerings so that you can take full advantage of the dynamic functionalities of offerings.